PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.md

 1. Place your WordPress files in the right place on your web server.

+1. Download the latest release From the [releases page](https://github.com/PostgreSQL-For-Wordpress/postgresql-for-wordpress/releases)

 1. Unzip the files from PG4WP and put the `pg4wp` directory in your `/wp-content` directory.

 1. Copy the `db.php` from the `pg4wp` directory to `wp-content`